TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 }
 ```

-This is mostly spread in:
+This is mainly spread in:

 * controllers
 * commands
 * even subscribers
-* anywhere where container is available
+* anywhere where a container is available

-This sole change consumes **~40 % of all upgrade time**.
-But the value increase is hundred-fold.
-Constructor injection is one of the best patterns that lead to clean and adaptable architecture.
+This sole change consumes **~40 % of all upgrade time**, but the value increase is a hundredfold.
+Constructor injection is one of the best patterns for creating clean and adaptable architecture.

-There is a [special Rector set](https://github.com/rectorphp/rector-symfony/blob/main/config/sets/symfony/symfony-constructor-injection.php) to help with upgrade.
-Use one rule at a time, refactor your code, send pull-request, merge then add the next rule.
+There is a [special Rector set](https://github.com/rectorphp/rector-symfony/blob/main/config/sets/symfony/symfony-constructor-injection.php) to help with the upgrade.
+Use one rule at a time, refactor your code, send a pull request, merge, and then add the next rule.

 <br>

 In short, the change is:

-* to use constructor injection, service must be explicitly registered in `services.yml`
+* to use constructor injection, the service must be explicitly registered in `services.yml`
-* the controller class must extend `Symfony\Bundle\FrameworkBundle\Controller\AbstractController` class
+* The controller class must extend the `Symfony\Bundle\FrameworkBundle\Controller\AbstractController` class
-* all the injected services must be explicitly registered in `services.yml` too
+* all the injected services must be explicitly registered in `services.yml`, too

 ### From Explicit Service Arguments to Autowire

-Also, you can cleanup your service configs:
+Also, you can clean your service configs:

 ```diff
  # services.yml